-- All children have a range of quality fiction and non-fiction books in an accessible book area. - Quality books are available for all children to access and change on a regular basis. - In EYFS and KS1, children take home a phonic book to support their phonics in school and a reading book to develop comprehension and enjoyment of books.
+- All children have a range of quality fiction and non-fiction books in an accessible book area. - Quality books are available for all children to access and change on a regular basis. - In EYFS and KS1, children take home a paper RWI book they have read in school, a matching RWI Book bag book to support their phonics in school and a reading book to develop comprehension and enjoyment of books.
 In KS2, each child has a reading book at the appropriate level which is accompanied by a home reading journal. - Each class has an ongoing class text which is a prompt for PSHE discussion. - Each classroom has a bank of age-appropriate dictionaries and thesauruses. - The school library is well stocked with up to date and current texts of interest to the children.